devsisters/JSONPointer.jl/README.md

 ## Limitations
 - Can only used on Dictionary with a 'String' key
-- Supports Only 'Dict' and 'OrderedDict', but it can be extended for other 'AbstractDict' types. feel free to create a issue
+- Supports Only 'Dict' and 'OrderedDict', but could be extended for other 'AbstractDict' types. feel free to create a issue